richardo2016/reboot-ui/src/docs/docs/4.4-jsx/components/alerts.md

 ### Link color

-Use the `.alert-link` utility class to quickly provide matching colored links within any alert.
+Use the `Alert.Link` component to quickly provide matching colored links within any alert.

 {% reboot_mvvm mexample_with_code %}
 const Sample = () => {